Ellen Foster: Edition

+Sequel

+Gibbons wrote a sequel to Ellen Foster, The Life All Around Me by Ellen Foster, in 2006.
+It picks up Ellen's life story from where Ellen Foster left off.
+She now lives in the Sand Hills Piedmont region of North Carolina; Ava Gardner's birthplace (near Smithfield, North Carolina) is down the road from her house.
+The story follows Ellen's teenage years living with her foster mother and applying to Harvard University at age 15.

 Television film

 On December 14, 1997, a made-for-television film based on the book was aired on CBS as a Hallmark Hall of Fame movie, and is now on DVD.
 The movie was directed by John Erman, screenplay by Maria Nation and William Hanley.
 The movie is rated PG-13 for some abusive treatment of a child, and is 120 minutes including commercials.
 Production took place in Vancouver, British Columbia, Canada.